pranavc28/blog/content/posts/generative-ui-tinker.md

 **Future Directions for Reward Function Engineering**: One area where additional tooling could provide significant value is automated reward function tuning.
 In this project, I manually specified weights for completeness, interactivity, and validity rewards (\\( w_1 = 7.5 \\), \\( w_2 = 1.8 \\), etc.).
 These values were determined through iterative experimentation—adjusting weights, observing generated samples, and refining the balance.
 A platform that could automate this hyperparameter search using techniques like Bayesian optimization or "learned reward functions" would substantially reduce the engineering burden and enable faster convergence to optimal reward specifications.

+Until they have something truly native to their platform as a feature, such a reward function optimization, I don't why I'd use them again compared to competitors like Modal or Unsloth.
+I got a lot of free credits, which made me excited to give them a try!

 ## Conclusion

 The results from fine-tuning Qwen3-30B-A3B demonstrate the potential of open-source models for specialized tasks.
 These models deliver strong performance at a fraction of the cost of frontier models like GPT-4 or Claude 3.5.
 This reinforces a broader trend in the AI landscape: specialized, fine-tuned smaller models often outperform general-purpose larger models for well-defined tasks.